godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 Constructors
 ^^^^^^^^^^^^

 These are all the functions needed to create Godot basic datatypes.
-If you need to, for example, create a Vector3 out of 3 floats, a constructor must be used.
+For example, If you need to create a Vector3 out of 3 floats, a constructor must be used.

 .. image:: img/visual_script44.png